-As has been the direction since the original Order, all Georgia courts must continue to conduct proceedings, remotely or in-person, in compliance with public health guidance, applicable statutes and court rules, and the requirements of the United States and Georgia Constitutions, including the public's right of access to judicial proceedings and a criminal defendant's rights to confrontation and an open courtroom.
+As has been the direction since Chief Justice Melton's original Order, all Georgia courts must continue to conduct proceedings, remotely or in-person, in compliance with public health guidance, applicable statutes and court rules, and the requirements of the United States and Georgia Constitutions, including the public's right of access to judicial proceedings and a criminal defendant's rights to confrontation and an open courtroom.
 All courts should continue to use and increase the use of technology to conduct remote judicial proceedings as a safer alternative to in-person proceedings, unless required by law to be in person or unless it is not practicable for technical or other reasons for persons participating in the proceeding to participate remotely.

 This order again delineates the health precautions required for all in-person judicial proceedings and requires courts to adopt and maintain operating guidelines consistent with the Georgia Court Reopening Guide and any more specific local public health guidance.

-Accordingly, the Order Declaring Statewide Judicial Emergency, which would have expired on Tuesday, August 11, 2020, at 11:59 p.m., is further extended until Thursday, September 10, 2020, at 11:59 p.m.
-All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended; the provisions of this order below are identical to the July 10 extension order except for minor revisions to the language of Sections I (C), II (A), and IV (C) (2) and the deletion of Section IV (C) (4).
-Where this order refers to "public health guidance," courts should consider the most specific current guidance provided by the federal Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health (DPH), and their local health departments.
-Accordingly, IT IS THE ORDER of this Court that:
+Accordingly, the Order Declaring Statewide Judicial Emergency, which would have expired on Thursday, September 10, 2020, at 11:59 p.m., is further extended until October 11, 2020, at 11:59 p.m.
+All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended; the provisions of this order below are identical to the August 11 extension order except for Section I, which has been substantially revised, and a minor corresponding revision in Section II (A) (1).
+Where this Order refers to "public health guidance," courts should consider the most specific current guidance provided by the federal Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health (DPH), and their local health departments.